-Figure 4.3

-Endangered Ecological

-Communities
+Figure 4.3 - Distribution of Endangered Ecological Communities within the Project area

 4.2.3 Threatened flora

 Ten threatened flora listed under the BC Act and/or EPBC Act species were recorded in the Project area during field surveys and may be impacted by the Project.
 These species are listed in Table 4.3.